YvosOnTheHub/LabNetApp/Kubernetes_v4/Scenarios/Scenario03/4_Harvest/README.md

 <p align="center"><img src="../Images/Prometheus_Harvest.jpg"></p>

 Last, Harvest comes with a predefined set of dashboards.
-If you would to import them into this environment, I would recommend looking into the following link which also describes how to generate a API Token in Grafana, which will be used by Harvest:
+If you would like to import them into this environment, I would recommend looking into the following link which also describes how to generate a API Token in Grafana, which will be used by Harvest:
 https://github.com/NetApp/harvest/blob/main/cmd/tools/grafana/README.md

-As you will not need the ONTAP 7Mode dashboard, you can use the following command to only import dashboards related to ONTAP 9:
+As you will not need the ONTAP 7Mode dashboard, you can use the following command on the host RHEL6 to only import dashboards related to ONTAP 9:

 ```bash
 $ cd ~/harvest